 Many people now hang their TVs straight onto the wall to clear up space on the floor and put the device at a good viewing height.
 If you mount your television, you have an opportunity to dress it up to match your classical space.

-Smaller devices, like your TV’s remote, can be kept out of sight.
-Pick furniture that has compartments that let you store belongings.
-This will get your remote out of the way.
+Smaller devices, like your TV’s remote control, can be kept out of sight.
+Pick furniture that has small compartments that let you store belongings.
+This will get your remote out of the way when not in use and help prevent it from “walking off.”

 Although technology, like televisions, can look like an anachronism in a classic-, baroque-or rococo-inspired space, these tips can bring the past and present together more harmoniously.